vesparny/angularjs-playground/README.md

 #AngularJS playground

-A starting point for being up and running in minutes with angularJS
+###A starting point for being up and running in minutes with angularJS.

+what inside:
+* directives examples and best practices
+* an example of safe `eventBus` service
+* using providers for switching different implementations of the same service using the `$injector`
+*  a folder structure organized `by feature` (useful for non-trivial apps)
+* an interceptor example, and how to use `$injector` within it.
+* custom validator example and hot to use AngularJS 1.3 `ng-messages`*

 run with